 - Hobbies – My daughter spent money on her favorite, books.

 - Personal care – My daughter again like to look her best.

 - Transfers – My son won a photo contest offered by New York State and donated $80 to their red-light camera program.

 Overall there were no real surprises.
 Considering my son rolls out of bed and goes to school I would not expect him to spend too much on the personal care line item.
 Sorry son.
 There is one bucket that is missing from both and it’s something we are addressing.

 As you can see there is no saving category for either.
 It was not something my wife or I enforced right away when they landed their jobs, but it was something we discussed.
 We want the kids to experience a bit of money management on their own and see if they began to save.

 They’ve talked about it, but have yet to put it into action.
 So, I’m going to help them by automating the saving for them.
-Each time the get paid $10 will be transferred into a saving account.
+Each time they get paid $10 will be transferred to a saving account.
 A funny thing happened when I mentioned the $10 amount, both my son and daughter agreed to bump it to $20.

 What do you find your kids spending their money on?
 Any surprises in my son and daughters spending habits?
 How would you introduce savings?